Position

 What does a Manual Machinist do?

 A Manual Machinist operates and maintains machinery to produce precision parts.
-This role involves reading blueprints and technical specifications to understand the requirements of the job.
-The machinist sets up the machine, adjusts settings, and ensures everything runs smoothly.
-They use tools like lathes, drills, and milling machines to shape and cut materials such as metal and plastic.
+This role involves reading blueprints and technical specifications to understand the requirements of each job.
+The machinist adjusts machines to ensure they meet these specifications.
+They use tools like lathes, drills, and milling machines to shape metal or plastic parts.
 Attention to detail is crucial, as even small errors can affect the final product.
-The machinist also measures and inspects finished parts to ensure they meet quality standards.

 View Manual Machinist jobs nearby